HCL-TECH-SOFTWARE/appscan-gocd-plugin/CONTRIBUTING.md

-# Contributing to an this project
+# Contributing to this project

 We welcome contributions but request that you follow these guidelines.